The customer is not a moron. She’s a YouTuber

-In a digital world so familiar with personal brand building, brands need to demonstrate self-awareness in their advertising - or risk being ignored.
+In a digital world so familiar with personal brand building, brands need to demonstrate self-awareness in advertising - or risk being ignored.

 The platforms now exploited by brands and marketers, have been home to a generation of brand builders since the birth of social media.
 Carefully curated personal profiles are refined and finessed, whilst users upload content which seeks to inform, educate and entertain.

 For marketeers this means our potential consumers have not only our toolbox in arm's reach, but they have grown overtly familiar with what were once the tricks of the marketing trade.
 Consider the photo of Hillary Clinton being welcomed by a sea of selfie takers at a political rally last month.
 A symbol of a generation far more interested in their personal brand story, than experiencing the company of the presidential candidate.

 The aspiration of becoming a blogger or YouTube star, hence receiving piles of swag from brands in exchange for a ‘review’, is a well-trodden path.
 If you doubt the sophistication of these new marketing ‘pros’, check out VidCon, the video star conference in its seventh year and expanding globally.
 Consequently, the democratisation of brand building means consumers are now au fait with the idea of a celebrity being coerced into manufacturing a point of view.